-Amounts represent the aggregate grant date fair value of stock and option awards granted to our named executive officers during 2023, computed in accordance with ASC Topic 718.

-Assumptions used in the calculation of these amounts are included in Note 14 to our financial statements included in our Annual Report on Form 10-K for the year ended

-December 31, 2023.
+(2) Amounts represent the aggregate grant date fair value of stock and option awards granted to our named executive officers during 2023, computed in accordance with ASC Topic 718.
+Assumptions used in the calculation of these amounts are included in Note 14 to our financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2023.
 These amounts do not necessarily correspond to the actual value recognized or that may be recognized by the named executive officers.

-The amounts in this column represent Biote's matching contributions to the named executive officer's 401(k) plan as well as the following in 2023: (i) a gross-up of taxable gift of \$340 and \$267 for Ms. Puncochar and Ms. Conlon, respectively, and (ii) cell phone expenses and housing allowances of \$42,775 for Ms. Puncochar.
-(3)
+(3) The amounts in this column represent Biote's matching contributions to the named executive officer's 401(k) plan as well as the following in 2023: (i) a gross-up of taxable gift of \$340 and \$267 for Ms. Puncochar and Ms. Conlon, respectively, and (ii) cell phone expenses and housing allowances of \$42,775 for Ms. Puncochar.
+(4) Amount reflects performance-based cash bonuses awarded to Ms. Weber during the fiscal year ended December 31, 2022 in connection with the Closing of the Business Combination.

-Amount reflects performance-based cash bonuses awarded to Ms. Weber during the fiscal year ended December 31, 2022 in connection with the Closing of the Business Combination.
-Amounts reflect target performance-based cash bonuses awarded to our named executive officers.
-See "--Employment and Other Arrangements" below for a description of the material terms of the program pursuant to which this compensation will be awarded.
-The 2023 performance-based cash bonus for Ms. Weber is \$457,125, reflecting a 75% achievement of the Company's 2023 Corporate Goals, and for Ms. Puncochar and Ms. Conlon is \$72,479 and \$145,298, respectively, reflecting an 85% achievement of the Company's
+(4) Amount reflects performance-based cash bonuses awarded to Ms. Weber during the fiscal year ended December 31, 2022 in connection with the Closing of the Business Combination.
+(5) Amounts reflect target performance-based cash bonuses awarded to our named executive officers.
+See "-Employment and Other Arrangements" below for a description of the material terms of the program pursuant to which this compensation will be awarded.
+The 2023 performance-based cash bonus for Ms. Weber is \$457,125, reflecting a 75% achievement of the Company's 2023 Corporate Goals, and for Ms. Puncochar and Ms. Conlon is \$72,479 and \$145,298, respectively, reflecting an 85% achievement of the Company's 2023 Corporate Goals.